-- Medellin is GREAT for fruit as there’s literally SO much on offer here.
+- Medellin is great for fruit as there’s literally so much on offer here.
 Just be sure to buy fruits you can peel yourself.
-Pre-peeled and pre-cut fruit may have been handled unhygienically and eating it could end up making you feel pretty awful in the stomach department

 - Traveling with an allergy?
 Research ahead of time how to explain your allergy.
 Keep in mind that store owners and restaurant staff might not know all the foods that contain allergens, so it’s helpful to know the names of some of these too.
 If you’re gluten-free, pick up a handy Gluten-Free Translation Card with descriptions of Celiac disease, cross-contamination risk, and local Medellin ingredients in Latin American Spanish.

 The main trouble you’re going to have in Medellin is choosing what not to eat.
 There’s a lot of variety, the portions are large, and you’re going to have to almost literally be rolled home after a meal out in this city.